mathieuric/vsteam/docs/Add-VSTeamServiceHook.md

-# Add-VSTeamWebHook
+# Add-VSTeamServiceHook

 ## SYNOPSIS

-Adds a new web hook.
+Adds a new service hook.

 ## SYNTAX

 ## DESCRIPTION

-Adds a new web hook.
+Adds a new service hook.

 You can learn more from the following links: